The Perfect Late-Night Order at Every Fast-Food Restaurant

 But actually, it's probably the booze.

-That said, you aren't always in the most clear state of mind when hitting up your favorite fast-food chain post-midnight.
+That said, you aren't always in decision-making mode when hitting up your favorite fast-food chain post-midnight.
 That's why we consulted Thrillist's expert late-night gourmands for the perfect late-night orders at America's best fast-food chains.
-And by "best" we mean "open after midnight."
+And by "best" we mean "the ones that are open after midnight."

 If daytime at McDonald's is a time to appear respectable and order a legit meal like a Southern Style Crispy Chicken Sandwich (it's got veggies on it), then late night is a time to throw your burdensome sophistication to the wind.
 Hell, you're probably in a drive-thru on the far side of town, so your regular location's staff doesn't witness what you're about to do.

-Order anything off the Dollar Menu and you won't be disappointed value-wise.
-Since it's late no one will even be around to fault you for treating your 20-piece chicken McNuggets as the entrée and the cheesy $1 McDouble as a mere appetizer.
+Since it's late no one will even be around to fault you for treating your 20-piece chicken McNuggets as the entrée and the cheesy, cheap McDouble as a mere appetizer.
 A lil' pro tip for your McNuggets: Get the creamy ranch and spicy Buffalo sauces and mix them together for something that feels so close to gourmet, you'll almost be tempted to tell a fellow adult about it. -- Adam Lapetina

 You could argue that every dish on T-Bell's menu is a prime pick for Fourthmeal, but three things stand out more than a talking Chihuahua with a crippling taco addiction.
 The first is the beloved Crunchwrap Supreme, a crispy quesadilla-esque delight filled with beef, nacho cheese, lettuce, tomato, and a crunchy tostada shell.
 Next up is a hard-shell Taco Supreme: Sure, you could opt for the soft shell, but the hard shell is THE exemplary taco of the franchise.
 Lastly, for a mere $1 you'd be wise to order some cinnamon twists.
 The sweet and cinnamon-y flavors are the perfect extinguisher to the seven packets of Fire Sauce you've drowned your taco in, and the ideal extra lining to coat your stomach.